cdcarter/cdcarter.github.com/_drafts/2017-03-11-secrets-of-the-release-notes-s17.md

 ### Bulk API Powerup

 The Bulk API is the preferred way for a large integration to interact with Salesforce.
 Trust me, I'm Certified (tm).
 But it had a very painful limitation.
 Though you could submit a SOQL query for what records you wanted to retrieve, you couldn't get anything from relationships or related fields.
-Even as much as grabbing a user's email address instead of ID for a bulk export meant multiple steps and merging files.
+Even as much as grabbing a Lead's owner's email address instead of ID for a bulk export meant multiple steps and merging files.

 [NO MORE](https://releasenotes.docs.salesforce.com/en-us/spring17/release-notes/rn_api_bulk.htm#rn_api_bulk_queries)!
 The Bulk API got some query powerups, including the ability to use relationships, and I couldn't be happier.